GoMMC Guide

 WPRO

-This option configures MMC write-protection.
+This variable configures flash card write-protection.

 WPRO Writing is